MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ## Contributing to Robot-Framework-Mainframe3270-Library

 Interested in contributing to the project?
 Great to hear!
-Whether you found a bug, or want to develop a new feature, please refer to our [Contributing Guidelines](COUNTRIBUTING.md) to help you get started.
+Whether you found a bug, or want to develop a new feature, please refer to our [Contributing Guidelines](CONTRIBUTING.md) to help you get started.

-## Keyword Tests

-To run all the library tests, you will need to create a user on the [pub400](https://www.pub400.com/) website.

-## WIKI
+## Wiki
 For more information visit the repository [Wiki](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki).

+## Changelog
+For an overview of the (latest) changes see [CHANGELOG](CHANGELOG.md).

 ## Authors
    - **Altran -** [Altran Web Site](https://www.altran.com/us/en/)